Geography crossword puzzle. Geography crossword Difficult questions about Africa

 18. Africa is crossed by the equator and the prime meridian.
 Therefore, the continent can be called the most symmetrical of all existing ones.

-20. There are more than 2,000 languages in Africa, but Arabic is the most widely spoken.
+20. There are more than 2000 languages in Africa, but the most common is Arabic.

-21. For several years now, the African government has been raising the issue of renaming all place names acquired during colonization to the traditional names used in the tribal language.
+21. For several years now, the African government has raised the issue of renaming all geographical names, obtained during colonization, into traditional names used in the tribal language.

-22. Algiers has a unique lake.
+22. Located in Algeria unique lake.
 Instead of water, it contains real ink.

 24. Africa has its own Venice.
-The houses of the inhabitants of the village of Ganvie are built on the water, and they move exclusively by boat.
+The houses of the residents of the village of Ganvier are built on the water, and they move exclusively by boats.

-25. Howik Falls and the reservoir into which it falls are considered by local tribes to be the sacred abode of an ancient monster similar to Loch Ness.
-Livestock is regularly sacrificed to him.
+25. Howick Falls and the reservoir into which it falls are considered by local tribes to be the sacred abode of an ancient Loch Ness-like monster.
+Livestock are regularly sacrificed to him.

-26. Not far from Egypt in the Mediterranean Sea, is the sunken city of Heraklion.
-It was discovered very recently.
+26. Not far from Egypt in the Mediterranean Sea, there is the sunken city of Heraklion.
+It was discovered quite recently.

-27. In the middle of the great desert there are lakes Ubari, but the water in them is several times saltier than in the sea, so they will not save you from thirst.
+27. In the Middle great desert There are Ubari lakes, but the water in them is several times saltier than in the sea, so they will not save you from thirst.

-28. In Africa, there is the coldest volcano in the world, Oy Doinio Legai.
+28. Africa is home to the coldest volcano in the world, Oi Doinio Legai.
 The temperature of the lava that erupts from the crater is several times lower than ordinary volcanoes.

-29. Africa has its own Colosseum, built in the Roman era.
+29. Africa has its own Colosseum, built during the Roman era.
 It is located in El Jem.

-30. In Africa, there is a ghost town - Kolmanskop, which is slowly swallowed up by the sands of the great desert, although 50 years ago, it was densely populated by residents.
+30. And in Africa there is a ghost town - Kolmanskop, which is slowly being swallowed up by the sands of the great desert, although 50 years ago it was densely populated with inhabitants.

-31. The planet Tatooine from the Star Wars movie is not a fictitious name at all.
+31. Planet Tatooine from the movie " star Wars"is not a fictitious name at all.
 Such a city exists in Africa.
-It was here that the shooting of the legendary film took place.
+This is where the legendary film was filmed.

-32. There is a unique red lake in Tanzania, the depth of which changes depending on the season, and along with the depth, the color of the lake changes from pink to deep red.
+32. In Tanzania there is a unique red lake, the depth of which varies depending on the season, and with the depth the color of the lake changes from pink to deep red.

-33. On the territory of the island of Madagascar there is a unique natural monument - a stone forest.
-High thin rocks resemble a dense forest.
+33. On the island of Madagascar there is a unique natural monument - a stone forest.
+The tall thin rocks resemble a dense forest.

-34. There is a large landfill in Ghana, where household appliances from all over the world are brought.
+34. In Ghana there is a large landfill where Appliances from all over the world.

-35. Unique goats live in Morocco that climb trees and feed on leaves and branches.
+35. Morocco is home to unique goats that climb trees and feed on leaves and branches.

 36. Africa produces half of all the gold that is sold in the world.